Partial-Transformations/cake-metrics/PROJECT DETAILS.md

 For Derek, he has always had an interest in Cybersecurity and even prior to the current advent of Consumer AI, was part of the Pwnagotchi/Bettercap communities, as well as endevors to create distributed ML processing of WPA encryption.
 He currently also consults for Fueled, a digital transformation agency, where he guides clients through data/analytics implementations.

-From Derek:

-## INSPIRATION
-From Derek: I recently helped my partner migrate 20 years of emails from a cloud provider to a private server.
-The reasons why are not as interesting as some of the "behavoirs" of data in the cloud observed by my non-technical partner.
-For one, "downloading" emails via IMAP, is not downloading anything... the data is by all definitions: "Ephemeral".

-20 years of emails translates to 225,000 emails (or millions of parameters), or ~50gb of storage.
-This "compact" dataset was able to move and be ingested by applications (email clients) in a reasonable amount of time, without leaving behind traces of its raw data (unless done so explicility by the end-user).

-Of course data in transit is susceptible to man in the middle attacks and therefore gains no advantage from being ephemeral in this scenario.
-Training data sets, particually ones consiting of high value PII, would benefit from this behavoir.

-Lastly, as a long time hardware security nerd, having deployed Maraduer several times in training excersises- the idea of an ephemeral honey pot dataset, sounds like it could be a valuable tool for Blue Teams to bait and capture attackers.

 # APPROACH
 A couple of thoughts from Derek:
 - I would like to avoid creating a "training set" from their existing data and resulting in a duplicate set, ie duplicate risk.